Optimal enzyme rhythms in cells: Optimal enzyme profiles

-\myparagraph{Synergies between periodic parameters.} Our formula (\ref{eq:deltafexpansion}) yields the fitness advantage of enzyme rhythms based only on synergy matrices $\Fuu$ and $\Fux$ (for static perturbations) or $\Futut$ and $\Futxt$ (for periodic perturbations).
-The matrix elements represent three sorts of synergies: synergies between external parameters and enzymes (elements of $\Fux$ and $\Futxt$), synergies between enzymes (off-diagonal elements of $\Fuu$ and $\Futut$), and enzyme self-synergies (diagonal elements of $\Fuu$ and $\Futut$).
-The fitness effect of an enzyme profile results from all these effects: if their sum is positive, the enzyme rhythm will be beneficial.
-Self-synergies will either be negative, because of dynamic self-inhibition or because of fitness-averaged fitness functionals with non-linear cost functions\footnote{Negative self-synergies could also be caused by frequency-dependent enzyme costs.
-I briefly discuss this below.}.
-To make a global enzyme rhythm beneficial, these negative effects must be compensated by large beneficial synergy effects between external parameters and enzymes or among enzymes.
+\myparagraph{Synergies between periodic parameters.} To summarise, the fitness effect of an enzyme profile can be computed via the synergy matrices $\Fee$ and $\Fex$ (for static adaptation) or $\Fetet$ and $\Fetxt$ (for adaptive rhythms).
+The matrix elements represent three sorts of synergies: synergies between external parameters and enzymes (elements of $\Fex$ and $\Fetxt$), synergies between different enzymes (off-diagonal elements of $\Fee$ and $\Fetet$), and enzyme self-synergies (diagonal elements of $\Fee$ and $\Fetet$).
+All three effects together determine the total fitness effect of an enzyme profile: if it is positive, the enzyme rhythm provides an advantage over the unperturbed steady state.
+Enzyme self-synergies are usually negative because of dynamic self-inhibition or because of the effect of diminishing returns (due to fitness-average fitness functionals with non-linear cost functions\footnote{Negative self-synergies may also be caused by a frequency-dependent enzyme cost function.
+I briefly discuss this below.}).
+To make enzyme rhythms beneficial this negative effect must be overcompensated by beneficial synergy effects between external parameters and enzymes or between different enzymes.